Elizabeth Charlotte, Madame Palatine: Quotes

 — Liselotte von der Pfalz: In a letter of 28 January 1708 to her aunt Sophia of Hannover about the French Secretary of State for War, Marquis de Louvois.

 As EL now describe the German court to me, I would find a big change in it; I think more of sincerity than of magnificence, and I am quite happy to hear that such is lost in homeland.
 It is easy to see what the luxe chases away the good-heartedness from; you cannot be magnificent without money, and if you ask so much about money you become interested, and once you become interested you seek out all the means to get something, which then breaks down falsehood, lies and deceit, which then faith and sincerity quite chased away.

 — Liselotte von der Pfalz: In a letter of 1 May 1692 to her aunt Sophia of Hanover.

 I have no ambition, I don't want to rule anything, I wouldn't find any pleasure in it.
-This is some (own) thing for french women; no kitchen maid here believes that she has insufficient understanding to rule the whole kingdom and that she is being done the greatest injustice in the world not to consult her.
+This is some (own) thing for French women; no kitchen maid here believes that she has insufficient understanding to rule the whole kingdom and that she is being done the greatest injustice in the world not to consult her.
 All of that made me feel very sorry about ambition; for I find such a hideous ridicul in this that I dread it.

-— Liselotte von der Pfalz: In a letter of 9 July 1719 to her half-sister half-sister Raugräfin Luise.
+— Liselotte von der Pfalz: In a letter of 9 July 1719 to her half-sister Raugräfin Luise.